ArmaghanSarvar/STAT545B-Assignments/README.md

 - Testing the function

-The files for this milestone that are included in the Assignment B-1 folder are:
+The files for this milestone that are included in the AssignmentB1 folder are:
 * *AssignmentB-1.Rmd:* contains the R markdown file for assignment 1 (can be run in RStudio.)
 * *AssignmentB-1.md:* contains the knitted .md file for assignment 1.